Saif-Rashed/jasmineTestingExercise/README.md

 # jasmineTestingExercise
-These the Jasmine Testing Exercise files.
+These are the Jasmine Testing Exercise files.